Journal Of Chemical

 Tip 1: Use Keywords Strategically

 When searching for data, don’t just type the compound name.
-Use specific terms like “vapor pressure,” “Henry’s law constant,” or “solubility parameter.”
-Combine these with the compound name and year of publication for precision.
+So use specific terms like “vapor pressure,” “Henry’s law constant,” or “solubility parameter. ” Combine these with the compound name and year of publication for precision.

 Tip 2: Set Up Alerts